poppyclark/ridethereef/_posts/2020-10-26-typography-in-oat-milk-branding.md

 Minor Figures have two oat milk options- organic and original.
 Both of these are in plain colours, the original white with aqua writing and the organic in charcoal with aqua writing also.
 All of the illustrations are also all in the same aqua blue colour.

-The font used stays consistent throughout the entire brand, including in their cold brew cans, filter coffee and apparel.
+The typography stays consistent throughout the entire brand, including in their cold brew cans, filter coffee and apparel.

 ![Minor Figures- organic & original](../uploads/screenshot-2020-10-26-at-18.33.48.png)

+The typography is in 'RW Linear ExtraWide Ultra Bold by URW Type Foundry

 ![Minor Figures- Entire Range](../uploads/0.jpeg)